tibetan-nlp/annodoc/index.md

 The second obvious challenge for the annotator is to distinguish between core arguments and oblique modifiers.
-Given that core arguments can be omitted, optionality of overt expression is not the key factor.
+Given that core arguments can be omitted, optionality of overt expression cannot be the key factor.
 We may have to learn this as we go along, documenting the specific `ADP`, `SCONJ` and other function words that are likely to signal an oblique.